joanabmartins/CCPtemplates/AzureActivityLogs/README.md

 I created this template, when I was just starting to study CCP.

-It still uses the old template format with tempalte specs instead of being content template.
+It still uses the old template format with tempalte specs instead of content template.

 Azure activity logs are an easy source to get access to, so it was a nice way to start learning CCP without having to subscribe to trials.